Best Black Friday mobile phone and SIM-only deals 2024

 When is Black Friday 2024 in the UK?

 Black Friday is the day after Thanksgiving in the US, a moving holiday that falls on the fourth Thursday of every November.
-That means Black Friday will take place on 29 November this year.
+That means Black Friday falls on 29 November this year.

 Originally a one-day event, Black Friday now takes up most of November.
 The weekend ends with Cyber Monday, which falls on 2 December this year.
 The majority of deals will make an appearance sometime during the week of Black Friday, but early discounts on mobile phone deals can be found already.